Re: FHA Loan - Lender's credit / sellers' concession

 If the lender credits?
 You might end up paying MORE in higher interest over time than the actual costs out of pocket.
 The lender can show you the break even point for that.

-* Lending across the entire 'Great State of Texas' since 2004
+* Lending across the entire 'Great State of Texas' (and now Louisiana)since 2004